 - Optional GTO Keypad controller with 15' coiled cable.
-Hand-held computer to operate the mount without a PC and additional software. - 9" Counterweight Shaft Extension (M12675): For heavier loads. - Autoguiding accessories: Various guiding configurations can take advantage of the 1100GTO's autoguider port.
-The autoguider port receptacle (RJ-11-6) uses the industry standard SBIG ST-4 wiring setup. - Pier accessory trays and support bars: Accessory Tray (TRAY08) and/or Eyepiece Accessory Trays (TRAY08H) with Bi-Level (TRAYSB) or Single Level (TRAYSB1) Support Bars.
-Keep things close at hand. - 1100 Flat Surface Adapter (119FSA): For attaching the 1100GTO to your own custom pier or tripod. - 1100 Flat Surface Adapter with Flat Pier Plate (119FSA-FP): For attaching the 1100GTO to the Advanced Telescope System (ATS) pier, or to your own custom pier or tripod when a flat pier plate is needed. - Polar Alignment Scopes: AP Right-Angle Polar Alignment Scope (RAPAS) and Losmandy Polar Alignment Scope (PASILL4-179) - Many users find a polar alignment scope useful for zeroing in on the pole quickly.
-This is particularly important when using portable setups.
+Hand-held computer to operate the mount without a PC and additional software. - 9" Counterweight Shaft Extension (M12675): For heavier loads. - Autoguiding accessories: Various guiding configurations can take advantage of the 1600GTO's autoguider port.
+The autoguider port receptacle (RJ-11-6) uses the industry standard SBIG ST-4 wiring setup. - Pier accessory trays and support bars: Accessory Tray (TRAY10) and/or Eyepiece Accessory Trays (TRAY10H) with Bi-Level (TRAYSB) or Single Level (TRAYSB1) Support Bars.
+Keep things close at hand. - 1600 Flat Surface Adapter (1612FSA): For attaching the 1600GTO to your own custom pier or tripod. - 1600 Flat Surface Adapter with Flat Pier Plate (1612FSA-FP): For attaching the 1600GTO to the Advanced Telescope System (ATS) pier, or to your own custom pier or tripod when a flat pier plate is needed. - Polar Alignment Scopes: AP Right-Angle Polar Alignment Scope (RAPAS) and Losmandy Polar Alignment Scope (PASILL4-179) Many users find a polar alignment scope useful for zeroing in on the pole quickly, particularly with telescopes that are not orthogonal to the mount. - Extension cable for keypad: Please call Astro-Physics to obtain a quote on the length of extension cable you need.